4.15. Advanced Topics

 • all surface types as well as lines and points

-• positions of geometrical objects (lens, detector, …) (but these are assignable through a function)
+• positions of geometrical objects (lens, detector, …) (specific functions available)

 • a calculated ray transfer analysis object (TMA)